UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 # Request 1 gigabyte of RAM per core (must be an integer)
 #$ -l mem=1G

-# Request 15 gigabytes of TMPDIR space per node (default is 10 GB - remove if cluster is diskless)
-#$ -l tmpfs=15G

 # Set the name of the job.
 #$ -N MadIntelHybrid